How to Check if a Website Is Secure: A 10-Minute Audit

 The Ten-Minute Scorecard

-- Security headers · HSTS, CSP, nosniff, and frame protection present
+- Security headers · HSTS, CSP, nosniff, and frame protection present.

-- Exposed files · nothing sensitive reachable at common paths
+- Exposed files · nothing sensitive reachable at common paths.

-- Email protection · SPF, DKIM, and an enforcing DMARC policy
+- Email protection · SPF, DKIM, and an enforcing DMARC policy.

-- Transparency · public status page with incident history
+- Transparency · public status page with incident history.

 Three or fewer passes on a site that wants your payment details or personal data is a real signal · not proof of a breach, but proof that security is not anyone's job there.

-What This Audit Does Not Catch
+What Won't This Audit Catch?

 Ten minutes of passive checks cannot see authentication flaws, broken access control, injection vulnerabilities, or whether the database lets any signed-in user read every row.
 Those require either access to the source or a proper scan of the running application.
-Treat this audit as a screening test: it reliably detects neglect, and it cannot certify safety.
+Treat this audit as a screening test: it reliably detects neglect, but it cannot certify safety.

 When you are ready to go deeper on your own site, the full security audit checklist covers the layers this quick pass skips, and our free security tools roundup lists single-purpose checkers for the individual questions that come up along the way.

-How Often to Repeat This
+How Often Should You Repeat These Checks?

 Security posture drifts.
-Certificates expire, a deploy overwrites the headers file, a new subdomain launches without DMARC, a debugging session leaves a dump file in the web root.
+Certificates expire, a deploy overwrites the headers file, a new subdomain launches without DMARC, or a debugging session leaves a dump file in the web root.
 Every check on this list can pass in January and fail in March without anyone touching "security" directly.

 A reasonable cadence:

-- Your own production site: after every significant deploy, and monthly at minimum
+- Your own production site: after every significant deploy, and monthly at minimum.

-- A vendor you depend on: before you sign, and again before any renewal
+- A vendor you depend on: before you sign, and again before any renewal.

-- A site you are about to give payment details to: right now, once · the ten minutes are worth it for anything meaningful
+- A site you are about to give payment details to: right now, once · the ten minutes are worth it for anything meaningful.

-Your Own Site vs a Vendor's
+How Is Checking Your Own Site Different From a Vendor's?

 For a vendor's site, passive checks are as far as you can ethically go.
 Combine the scorecard with direct questions: where is data stored, is there a security page, how are incidents disclosed?
 A vendor that fails the ten-minute basics is answering those questions for you.

 For your own site, every failed check above is roughly an afternoon of fixes, and passing all five puts you ahead of most of the web.
 Then go beyond passive checks · you own the site, so you are allowed to scan it properly, including the parts a passerby cannot see.
+If the site in question is yours, run a free security scan and get the full picture in less time than this audit took.